BlackFire26299/catcrawler2/README.md

 * Boss: Ironhowl, a possessed forest guardian — fight includes puzzle mechanics (break the soul chains while dodging attacks).

 #### Player Progression
+You start as a knight in the kingdom of Thornvail.

 #### Flowchart (Level plans)